-- The TORF Oversight Committee shall confirm the contents of the report from the Planning and Administration Committee and recommend improvement measures to the Board of Directors as necessary. - The Board of Directors shall direct the necessary actions based on the recommendations from the TORF Oversight Committee, and shall decide and announce the details of such actions. - In considering changes to the definition and calculation method of TORF, QBS shall take into account whether there is any material change (i.e., a change that is reasonably expected to significantly alter the homogeneity of TORF before the change or significantly affect the level of TORF rates).
-In the event that a change is deemed to be a material change, QBS calls for public comments, etc. and consult with Stakeholders as necessary. - In seeking public comments, etc., the comments received from Stakeholders and received a response that the TORF Oversight Committee plans to confirm the validity of the revision, etc. of the definition and calculation method of TORF, as described in "QBS's Response."

-the details of discussions with comment submitters, etc. based on those comments, are made public, unless the comment submitters request that they not be disclosed.
+- The Board of Directors shall direct the necessary actions based on the recommendations from the TORF Oversight Committee and shall decide and announce the details of such actions. - In considering changes to the definition and calculation method of TORF, QBS shall take into account whether there is any material change (i.e., a change that is reasonably expected to significantly alter the homogeneity of TORF before the change or significantly affect the level of TORF rates).
+In the event that a change is deemed to be material, QBS calls for public comments, etc. and consults with Stakeholders as necessary. - In seeking public comments, etc., the comments received from Stakeholders and the details of discussions with comment submitters, etc. based on those comments, are made public, unless the comment submitters request that they not be disclosed.